Super Mario Bros. 3/Unused levels

 This level doesn't really resemble anything in the game.
 It looks most like 3-9, with the pipes connecting to a water area, though the enemy setup is completely different.
 However, the ending is particularly strange: you appear out of nowhere, and if you attempt to go into the pipe right in front of you, you'll arrive in a Coin Heaven (also appearing out of nowhere) which leads to a treasure box containing a Lakitu's Cloud.

 To find the real exit, you must fly over the pipe and the blue structure.

 Unused Level 3

 This hilly level with Lakitu and several continuous Starmen is most likely an early version of 7-3.
-Note the presence of Kuribo's Shoe; the development team likely wanted the item to appear in other levels besides 5-3, but for some reason this never happened.
+Note the presence of Goomba's Shoe; the development team likely wanted the item to appear in other levels besides 5-3, but for some reason this never happened.
 Also, the entire area is almost completely devoid of ground enemies, and the pink Note Block leading to Coin Heaven is extremely difficult (although not entirely impossible) to activate, because it tends to immediately bump you down into the pit if you attempt to hit it.

 There's also a single stray coin floating in the sky, for some reason.